 Every student absence requires a written statement from the parent, guardian, doctor or public official stating the cause and specific dates involved.
-This statement must be turned in on the day of return.
-A telephone call is not sufficient.
+This statement must be submitted within five school days.
 After an absence, a student must check in at the office and follow school procedures.
-The parent is responsible for ensuring that medical excuses/parent notes are returned to the office.
+The parent/guardian is responsible for ensuring that medical excuses/parent notes or other school excuse documents are returned to the office within five school days.
+Students receive five (5) parent/guardian excuses for full day absences and (5) parent/guardian excuses for tardies per school year.
 Absences, either excused or unexcused, have a negative effect on grades and student achievement.
+School excuses may be granted for the following reasons: